Policies, Rights, and Responsibilities

 • recommends accommodations to be provided;

-• follow specific procedures, comply with deadlines and agreements, and communicate with the Director of Accessible Education and/or the Dean’s Office regarding any problems which may arise concerning the accommodation process.
+• follow specific procedures, comply with deadlines and agreements, and communicate with the Office of Accessible Education regarding any problems which may arise concerning the accommodation process.

 • Williams College, through the administrators providing support for students with disabilities, has the right to: